anotherkaizhang/MGPMS/README.md

 # MGPMS

-MGPMS implements a deep learning framework using Python and PyTorch.
+MGPMS implements a deep learning framework using Python and PyTorch: [Real-time Prediction for Mechanical Ventilation in COVID-19 Patients using A Multi-task Gaussian Process Multi-objective Self-attention Network](https://arxiv.org/abs/2102.01147).

 MGPMS has an advantage over traditional Machine Learning Models (Logistic Regression, Cox Regression, etc.) in that it can provide in-time robust risk score trajectory.